 Where it Can Take You

 Graduates will generally apprentice as heavy equipment technicians.
-Occasionally, they may apprentice as automotive technicians or millwrights, or enter larger firms, planning preventive maintenance programs.
+Occasionally, they may seek career opportunities in industries such as automotive technician, millwright and heavy industrial settings.

 Graduates may also choose to work in sales or purchasing, which involves the technical specifications for equipment.
 Entering into a business situation is made easier by the technical and management background provided in this program.